 You can generally deduct premiums you pay for the following kinds of insurance related to your trade or business.
+This list is not all inclusive.

-- · Fire, theft, flood, or similar insurance. - · Merchandise and inventory insurance.
+- Fire, theft, flood, or similar insurance. - Car and truck insurance on vehicles used in your business if you do not use the standard mileage rate to figure your car expenses.

-- Car and truck insurance that covers vehicles used in your business if you do not use the standard mileage rate to figure your car expenses. - Credit insurance to cover losses from unpaid debts. - · Liability insurance. - Use and occupancy and business interruption insurance.
-This insurance pays you for lost profits if your business is shut down due to a fire or other cause.
+- Credit insurance to cover losses from unpaid debts. - Liability insurance. - Use and occupancy and business interruption insurance.
+This insurance pays for lost profits if your business is shut down due to a fire or other cause.
 Report the proceeds as ordinary income.

 You generally cannot deduct the cost of life insurance paid on your own life.
-However, see chapter 10 in Publication 535 for information on when life insurance premiums are deductible.
+However, see chapter 7 in Publication 535 for information on when life insurance premiums are deductible.

 Business and personal.
-If you pay premiums for insurance coverage that is both business and personal, you can deduct only the part that pays for business coverage.
-For example, if you use your car 25% in your direct-selling business and 75% for personal transportation, you can deduct only 25% of your car insurance premiums if you claim actual expenses for the use of the car.
+If you pay premiums for insurance coverage that is both business and personal, deduct only the part that pays for business coverage.
+For example, if you use your car 25% in your directselling business and 75% for personal transportation, you can deduct 25% of your car insurance premiums if you claim actual expenses for the use of the car.